This is a rapidly-evolving situation and updated information will be provided as it becomes available.

-If you believe you have come into contact with someone who has been diagnosed with COVID-19 (2019 Novel Coronavirus) here is how you can determine your risk of contracting the virus.
+If you believe you have come into contact with someone with COVID-19, here is how you can determine your risk of contracting the virus.

 Most people who get COVID-19 will recover without needing medical care.
 But it's important to monitor your symptoms.
 Common symptoms include: